neighbourhoodie/couchdb-examples/README.md

 1. In the prompt, type: `npm install neighbourhoodie/couchdb-bootstrap` to install the `couchdb-bootstrap` tool.
-1. Install the example by typing: `npx couchdb-bootstrap http://admin:password@localhost:5984' .` substituting your CouchDB username and password for `admin` and `password`.
+1. Install the example by typing: `npx couchdb-bootstrap http://admin:password@localhost:5984' examples` substituting your CouchDB username and password for `admin` and `password`.

 ## Helpful Hints on Windows computers